BMA position on physician-assisted dying

 The way in which any future assisted dying service would be delivered in practice would have a very significant impact on doctors.
 For that reason, if the law were to change, the BMA would want to see:

-Assisted dying to be arranged through a separate service
+Assisted dying to be arranged through a separate service or, at least, with a degree of separation

-Adequate funding and equitable access
+New funding and equitable access

-If Parliaments across the UK decided to change the law on assisted dying, the relevant Governments must ensure that additional funds are made available to ensure that the service is properly resourced, and that funding and workforce are not diverted from other, already overstretched, healthcare services.
-They should also ensure that if assisted dying were legalised it is available to all those who meet the eligibility criteria on an equitable basis.
+If Parliaments across the UK and Crown Dependencies decided to change the law on assisted dying, the relevant Governments must ensure that adequate new funds are made available, whether it is provided by the NHS or not (we do not take a position on that).
+They must ensure that the service is properly resourced, and that funding and workforce are not diverted from other, already overstretched, healthcare services.

 Oversight and regulation